adonisjs-community/awesome-adonisjs/README.md

 - [Adonis V5 (MongoDB) provider](https://mcsneaky.ap3k.pro/posts/adonis-v5-provider/) - An article covering how to use MongoDB in your AdonisJS projects
 - [Set up TailwindCSS using the default Encore package](https://ivanprats.dev/blog/set-up-tailwindcss-in-new-adonis5/) - A quick article explaining what dependencies to install and configuration to add to set up TailwindCSS in a Adonis 5 application, using the default Webpack Encore package for assets management.
+- [Adonis V5 serverless on AWS Lambda](https://github.com/tomhatzer/adonis-serverless) - This is an example repository for running AdonisJS V5 serverless on AWS Lambda.

 ## Videos and courses